netsampler/goflow2/README.md

 ### Contributions

-This project welcomes pull-requests, wether it's documentation, instrumentation (eg: docker-compose, metrics), internals (protocol libraries), integration (new CLI feature) or else!
+This project welcomes pull-requests, whether it's documentation, instrumentation (e.g: docker-compose, metrics), internals (protocol libraries), integration (new CLI feature) or else!
 Just make sure to check for the use-cases via an issue.